followmyutopia/devextreme-documentation/concepts/05 Widgets/DateBox/10 Handle the Value Change Event.md

-If instead of picking a value, an end user types it into the **DateBox**, this value applies when the [change](https://developer.mozilla.org/en/docs/Web/Events/change) event is raised.
+If instead of picking a value, an end user types it into the **DateBox**, this value applies when the <a href="https://developer.mozilla.org/en/docs/Web/Events/change" target="_blank">change</a> event is raised.
 If you need the value to be applied on another event, set the [valueChangeEvent](/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#valueChangeEvent) option.

 ---
 ##### jQuery